fzd9752/CarND-Path-Planning-Project/README.md

 - [x] Jerk 10 m/s^3
 - [x] Keep driving in the middle of a lane
 - [x] Change lane according to the sensor fusion and environment info.
-- [x] At least 5 miles automotive driving without collison
+- [x] At least 5 miles automotive driving without collision

 ### Process to make a path planner